markperdue/vsphere-vm-cloud-init-terraform/blog/post.md

 Walkthrough for creating virtual machines for a Kubernetes cluster using the [vSphere](https://registry.terraform.io/providers/hashicorp/vsphere/latest/docs) terraform provider.

 This is part 2 of a multi-part series.
-Part 1 is available at [Using VMWare ESXi 8 and vCenter 8 in your homelab for free](https://perdue.dev/using-vmware-esxi-8-and-vcenter-8-in-your-homelab-for-free/)
+Part 1 is available at [Using VMWare ESXi 8 and vCenter 8 in your homelab for free](https://perdue.dev/using-vmware-esxi-8-and-vcenter-8-in-your-homelab-for-free/).
+Part 3 is available at [Installing your Kubernetes homelab cluster in minutes with Ansible](https://perdue.dev/installing-your-kubernetes-homelab-cluster-in-minutes-with-ansible/)

 # The goal of this series
 This series is for you if you are interested in making management of your homelab something more turn-key.
 It is also for you if you are looking for something to help get hands-on experience to move from hobby tinkering to tools used in the workplace for managing infrastructure like Kubernetes clusters.